-If you plan to visit Perito Moreno Glacier independently make sure to bring your own lunch, unless you plan to eat at the rather expensive cafeteria on the site.
+If you plan to visit Perito Moreno independently make sure to bring your own lunch, unless you plan to eat at the rather expensive cafeteria on the site.
 Keep in mind that outside food is not allowed in the cafeteria – there are a few benches on the viewpoints, but if it’s a rainy, cold day eating out isn’t exactly a good idea.

 On a guided tour